People We Met Along the Way

 Doug Watson & Jackie Simmons Olsen, aboard S/V Leaf, from Georgetown Maine, who we met at Warderick Wells Emerald Cay.
 Doug is a retired USCG mechanic and offered to look at our sanitary problem.
 He even climbed into the engine room with me and did a full assessment.
 He noticed that the breaker for the pump was undersized!
 Thanks Doug!

-Studied Marine Science at university Savannah Georgia.
+Elgin, Park Ranger, Exuma Park, Warderick Wells.
+Studied Marine Science in Georgia.
 He offered us a mooring in the favored North mooring field because we "were nice on the radio", despite the waiting list!
-Elgin grew up on Grand Bahama and told us of his experience during Hurricane Dorian during the 20 ft storm surge.
-He helped his dad who had a Ram pick-up, out helping people during the height of the storm.
+Elgin grew up on Grand Bahama and told us of his experience during Hurricane Dorian during the 20 ft storm surge when he helped his dad rescuing people during the height of the storm.
 The wind was howling.
 Streets were flooded.
 Houses inundated.
 Driving his dad's truck through water up to its hood until it stalled.
 While struggling to push it out of water his finger suddenly was dislocated.
-Confused he looked behind him and noticing a tree branch as big as a man's waist had landed behind him.
+Confused he looked behind him and noticed a tree branch as big as a man's waist had landed behind him.
 He realized the branch, propelled by the wind had just caught his finger tip as it sailed through the air.
-Later they helped a paramedic to help rescue a bed ridden man.
+Later they helped a paramedic rescue a bed ridden man.
 Wading through chest deep water to his house, he passed a small dog perched on top of a window A/C unit just at water level.
 They found the man in his bed close to drowning and carried him to safety.
-As he passed the house where the dog had been, the dog was no longer there.
-But saw the tail of a shark swimming away...
+As he returned past the house he looked for the dog but the dog was no longer there.
+That is when he noticed the tail of a large shark swimming away...

 Colin & Sara, Gabriel (10), Mariella (7).
 Aboard S/V Calisto, Rose Haven, MD.
 Home schooling their 2 children.
 A family of weekend sailors on the Chesapeake for a number of years.
 As a family they watched YouTube videos about cruising the Bahamas.
 The children proposed to the parents that they should do so as well.
 They get up every morning and do school work and the parents work remotely.
 Afternoons they explore and have adventures.
 We listened on the VHF as Marielle, the 7 yr old daughter, called her friends on the VHF radio and using correct radio etiquette.